arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Connecting Opta™ to the Cloud

 It is possible to use the Opta™ with the Arduino Cloud.
 To set up the Opta™ to the cloud go to the [Arduino Cloud](https://cloud.arduino.cc/).
 For help with how to get started with the cloud, go to our [Getting started with the cloud](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started) tutorial.
-We also have some other helpful tutorials for [the Arduino cloud](https://docs.arduino.cc/arduino-cloud/).
+We also have some other helpful tutorials for [the Arduino cloud](https://docs.arduino.cc/arduino-cloud/) that will help you to expand its capabilities.

 ## Conclusion

 This tutorial went through the basics of the Opta™ device.
-Now you know how to program the LEDs of the PLC, use the user-programmable button to create additional modes and features, and program the relays and digital and analog inputs.
+Now you know how to program the LEDs of the PLC, use the user-programmable button to create additional modes and features, program the relays and read the digital and analog inputs.
 With the additional connection of the Opta™ to the Arduino Cloud, Opta™ can be programmed online, create HMI interfaces accessible on any device, and even be updated through an OTA using professional encryption security.

 ### Next Steps

-Now that you know the basics of the Opta™ it could be a good idea to combine these features with other features on the Opta™.
+Now that you know the basics of the Opta™, it could be a good idea to combine these features with other features of the device.
 For example, if you want to add connectivity to your solution, take a look at the [Getting started with connectivity on the Opta™ tutorial](/tutorials/opta/getting-started-connectivity).